-In business and in life in general
+In business and life in general

-Yossi Yassour in his book Did you also have no hot water?
-A guide to preventing failures in decision-making published by Matar writes about that:
+Yossi Yassour, in his book, 'Did you also have no hot water?
+A guide to preventing failures in decision-making', published by Matar writes about failure:

-It is especially hard for us to leave at once, without keeping trying.
-Difficult for us to accept the fact that we failed, and even more difficult for us to accept the fact that we should not have started at all," he said.
+"It is very difficult for us to leave at once without trying again.
+It's hard for us to accept the fact that we failed and even more difficult for us to accept the fact that we should not have started at all," he said.